oracle/rwloadsim/docs/ERRORLIST.md

 When waiting for a session in a session pool, no available entry was available within the timeout of set for the pool.

+### RWL-306 information: "executing sql with sql_id=%.*s: %s"
+The $sqllogging: directive is used to output all SQL being executed.

+### RWL-307 information: "executing sql with unknown sql_id: %s"
+The $sqllogging: directive is used to output all SQL being executed.
+The sql_id is typically unknown if the sql had an error or if the database or client version is not at least 12.2.

+### RWL-308 warning: "sqllogging is already in effect"
+During handling of sqllogging from option or directive, sqllogging was already enabled.
+You can turn off sqllogging via the $sqllogging:off directive.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it